‘Riverdale’ Spoilers: EP Teases More Twincest Between Cheryl And Jason Blossoms

 Riverdale fans have always wondered if there was something going on between Cheryl and Jason Blossoms.
 Since the beginning, it always felt like Cheryl and Jason were more than just siblings.
 In the most recent episode of Riverdale, Veronica accused Cheryl of killing Jason, saying she was jealous of Jason and Polly’s relationship, which interestingly is one of the most popular fan theories of how Jason died.
-In a recent interview, Riverdale‘s showrunner revealed that there will be more twincest your way in the coming episodes.
+In a recent interview, Riverdale‘s showrunner revealed that there will be more twincest heading your way in the coming episodes.

 In a Q&A with Entertainment Tonight, Riverdale’s Roberto Aguirre-Sacasa revealed that fans were not wrong in thinking that there’s a budding romance between Cheryl and Jason Blossoms.
 The showrunner added that the twincest vibes were definitely intentional.